sveinung/writings/autonome-team/autonomous-teams.md

 As long as you divide your people into teams you're going to have silos and suboptimization.
 Just by existing, teams act as barriers to communication and cooperation (this is due to them having different goals than other teams, as we stated above).
 What you need to do is to _organize your teams in a way that causes suboptimization to be as optimal as possible_.
 If you're optimizing for speed and agility, you want to reduce the number of handovers needed to deliver customer value and to test hypotheses.
 If that means increasing the number of handovers needed to implement _shared services_, so be it.

 What you should do is to organize your teams around business outcomes and not competencies or even applications.
 If you organize around competencies or applications you're most likely going to have a significant amount of handovers per feature you want implemented.
-If you organize around business outcomes–one outcome, one team–you'll avoid feature handovers.
+If you organize around business outcomes – one outcome, one team – you'll avoid feature handovers.
 You might still have to endure handovers due to _shared services_ (e.g. a common style guide or common SSO solution), but such work doesn't have to be a part of every feature you implement, like frontend or database work probably will.

 Platform handovers